OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       only some aspects are documented: the spatial reference system, the language of the metadata (English), the extension and a description of the fields.

-    - *FileName.nod* file: Contains the graphic database with the coordinates that define the vector features.
-It is necessary in the MiraMon vector format but not read by the GDAL MiraMon driver because nodes contain topological information that is not transferred to other formats.
+    - *FileName.nod* file: Contains the graphic database with information about the linestring needed to define each node.
+It is necessary in the MiraMon vector format but not read by the GDAL MiraMon vector driver because nodes contain topological information that is not transferred to other formats.

     - *FileNameN.dbf* file (note the 'N' before the '.'): Contains the main table of the database in dBASE (DBF) format, or in extended DBF if necessary.
 This table contains information about the relationships between arcs and nodes, and other attributes of the nodes, if needed.
-      It is necessary in the MiraMon vector format but not read by the GDAL MiraMon driver because nodes contain topological information that is not transferred to other formats.
+      It is necessary in the MiraMon vector format but not read by the GDAL MiraMon vector driver because nodes contain topological information that is not transferred to other formats.

     - *FileNameN.rel* file (note the 'N' before the '.'): Contains the layer metadata, the relational structure of the database (links between the main table and other tables [thesauruses, etc] if needed, and the cardinality of the link) and the default symbolization description.
-It is necessary in the MiraMon vector format but not read by the GDAL MiraMon driver because nodes contain topological information that is not transferred to other formats.
+It is necessary in the MiraMon vector format but not read by the GDAL MiraMon vector driver because nodes contain topological information that is not transferred to other formats.

 - **Polygon layers**: These layers contain *polygons* or *multipolygons* type features.
+  In MiraMon vector format a polygon is a closed shape described by one or more arcs.
+  A polygon can have holes inside it.
+A polygon can also be linked to other polygons;
+  in this case, it is termed a group (*multipolygon*).
   Each layer is composed by 9 files:

-    - *FileName.pol* file: Contains the graphic database with the coordinates that define the polygonal (or multipolygonal) vector features.
-In fact, this file contains the list of arcs that compose every polygon (or polypolygon).
+    - *FileName.pol* file: Contains the graphic database with information about the linestring vector features needed to define the polygonal (or multipolygonal) vector features.

     - *FileNameP.dbf* file (note the 'P' before the '.'): Contains the main table of the database in dBASE (DBF) format, or in `extended DBF format <https://www.miramon.cat/new_note/usa/notes/DBF_estesa.pdf>`__ if necessary.
-It contains the information (usually alphanumeric, but also file or web links, etc) of the every feature.
+It contains the information (usually alphanumeric, but also file or web links, etc) of every feature.
 The Feature Identifier (FID) field is a field called *ID_GRAFIC* and relates every graphical feature to one or more records in the main table.

     - *FileNameP.rel* file (note the 'P' before the '.'): Contains the layer metadata,